I Did What I Did for Maria

 "I Did What I Did for Maria" is a song recorded by British singer Tony Christie.
 It was written and produced by Mitch Murray and Peter Callander, who were also responsible for Christie's "Las Vegas" and "Avenues and Alleyways".
-The song is about a widower who, on the eve of his execution, recalls how he remorselessly avenged his dead wife, hence the title.
-It reached number two in the UK Singles Chart in June 1971, and was also a major hit in Ireland, where it also reached number two.
+The song is about a widower who, on the morning of his execution, recalls how he remorselessly avenged his dead wife, hence the title.
+It reached number two on the UK Singles Chart in June 1971, and was also a major hit in Ireland, where it also reached number two.
 It was a number-one hit in New Zealand, and also peaked at number three in Australia.

 The track later appeared on Christie's compilation album, Definitive Collection, which reached number 1 in the UK Albums Chart in 2005.

 Paper Lace included this song on their 1974 album, Paper Lace.